saksham2694/CricBlog/README.md

 # CricBlog

-This is a web application for cricket enthusiasts to share their thoughts and opinions about cricket.
+This is a Flask based web application for cricket enthusiasts to share their thoughts and opinions about cricket.
 Users can create an account, log in, and write blog posts.
 They can also upload a profile picture to their account.
 Feature to reset password using email authentication has been added via flask-mail.

 ## Getting Started